gkswjdgns59/HCI_Pacific/README.md

 **Role of the page**

-- Managing each guest
+- Managing each guest.

 **Components**
 - [Roulette.js](#roulette)

 **Description**
 - You can play the roulette when the guest has enough coins.
 The present they won will be tracked on the right.
-You can also give more coins on this page.
+You can also manage their coins on the bar below the guest.

 <br/>